-Remark 7.20 (Aggressive coarsening).
-In practice, the standard C/F splitting scheme given above usually results in high operator complexity (refer to Remark 7.16), which leads to high computational and storage demands; see Table 7.1.
-In such cases, we can apply the so-called ab:coarsening aggressive coarsening by considering strong connections of length $\ell$ .
-Oftentimes a small $\ell$ , for example $\ell = 2$ , is used.
-However, $A{\mathsf{S}}^2$ is expensive to compute and we can apply the regular C/F splitting twice-At the first pass, find C-variables among all variables using $A{\mathsf{S}}$ ; at the second pass, apply the C/F splitting on the selected C-variables from the first pass using $A{\mathsf{S}}^2$ (but on C only, we don't need all entries of $A{\mathsf{S}}^2$ ).
+Remark 7.23 (Aggressive coarsening).
+In practice, the standard C/F splitting scheme given above usually results in high operator complexity (refer to Remark 7.19), which leads to high computational and storage demands; see Table 7.1.
+In such cases, we can apply the so-called b:coarsening aggressive coarsening by considering strong connections of length l .
+Oftentimes a small l , for example $\ell = 2$, is used.
+However, A{S}^2 is expensive to compute and we can apply the regular C/F splitting twice-At the first pass, find C-variables among all variables using A{S} ; at the second pass, apply the C/F splitting on the selected C-variables from the first pass using A{S}^2 (but on C-variables only, we don't need all entries of A{S}^2).